cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

     $ mvn cf:info -Dcf.username=myusername -Dcf.password=s3cr3t -Dtarget=http://api.cloudfoundry.com

 > If the credentials are defined via the server element (in `settings.xml`) AND through the command line, then the command line parameter takes the precedence.

+Another alternative is to use the `login` and `logout` goals to authenticate with a user name and password, and allow all other goals to use access tokens saved by `login`.

+    $ mvn cf:login -Dcf.username=myusername -Dcf.password=s3cr3t -Dtarget=http://api.cloudfoundry.com

+After the `login` goal is executed in this way, it is not necessary to have a user name or password configured.

 Finally, describing probably a rather rare use-case: If you have multiple Cloud Foundry specific `server` elements defined in your `settings.xml`, you can address those through command line parameters as well using: